M Equilibrium: A theory of beliefs and choices in games: An Experimental Test of Equilibrium

+Besides providing a better fit to data from laboratory experiments, behavioral-game-theory models often yield more sensible comparative statics than Nash equilibrium.
+In many games, Nash predictions are unaffected by (non-critical) changes in game parameters, e.g. the number of sellers in a Bertrand game or the effort-cost in a minimum-effort coordination game,\footnote{See e.g. Table 2 in \cite{AndersonGoereeHolt2002} for more examples.} while such changes can have a dramatic effect on observed behavior (e.g. \citeauthor{CapraGoereeGomezHolt1999}, \citeyear{CapraGoereeGomezHolt1999}).
+The experiments reported in this section test comparative statics when not only the Nash equilibrium but also the behavioral-game-theory models predict identical behavior across games.

-First, consider the $2\times2$ \emph{asymmetric matching pennies} (AMP) games in Table~\ref{AMPexp}, which are all derived from the same parametric form shown in the top-left panel.
-The use of a common parametric form guarantees that the best response structure is identical across games.
+Consider the $2\times2$ asymmetric matching pennies (AMP) games in Table~\ref{AMPexp}, which are all derived from the same parametric form shown in the top-left panel.
+The use of this common parametric form guarantees that the best response structure is identical across games.
 Hence, all games in this family have the same unique mixed-strategy Nash equilibrium.
 Let $p$ and $q$ denote the probability with which Column and Row choose $A$ respectively.
-The Nash equilibrium for any such game is $(p^*,q^*) = (\deel{1}{2},\deel{1}{6})$.\footnote{The study of such games has been instrumental in the development of alternative models of strategic behavior.
-See, for instance, Ochs (1995), Erev and Roth (1998), Goeree, Holt, and Palfrey (2003), Selten and Chmura (2008), as well as the comment by Brunner et al. (2010) and the reply by Selten et al. (2010).} The $M$-equilibrium action set shown as the red colored area in the left panel of Figure~\ref{expdataAMP}.
-The red colored area in the right panel shows the $M$-equilibrium belief set.
+The Nash equilibrium for any of the games in Table \ref{AMPexp} is $(p^*,q^*)=(\deel{1}{2},\deel{1}{6})$.\footnote{The study of such games has been instrumental in the development of alternative models of strategic behavior.
+See, for instance, \citet{ochs1995, erev1998, goeree2003, selten2008}, as well as the comment by \citet{brunner2011} and the reply by \citet{selten2011}.} The parametric form we use also implies that logit-QRE predictions are the same in all games.
+Since logit-QRE is based on expected payoff differences, i.e. $\sigma_{ij}/\sigma_{ik}=\exp(\lambda(\pi_{ij}-\pi_{ik}))$ for $1\leq j,k\leq K_i$, $i\in N$, adding the same amount to the payoff numbers of both options (the $W$, $X$, $Y$, and $Z$ in the top-left panel of Table~\ref{AMPexp}) ensures that logit-QRE predictions are unaffected.
+The $M$-choice and $M$-belief sets, which are also the same for all games, are shown in the left and right panels of Figure~\ref{expdataAMP} respectively, along with the observed choice and belief averages for each of the five games.\footnote{The graphs in Figure~\ref{expdataAMP} use the data from all rounds in the experiment.
+Restricting the data to only the second half of the experiment, or just the last round, results in a very similar picture and results.}

-The numbered points in the top-left (top-right) panel of Figure~\ref{expdataAMP} show the average choices (beliefs) in games 1-5.
-The ellipsis around each point represents the 95\% confidence interval for the samples means.